 More specifically, by not setting boundaries:

-We damage the very relationships we are trying to protect.
-Researcher Brene Brown found that people who did not set boundaries became resentful towards their relationships.
+- We damage the very relationships we are trying to protect.
+Brene Brown found that people who did not set boundaries became resentful towards their relationships.
 They were also less compassionate.
-Robert Frost said: “Good fences, make good neighbors.”
-Sacrificing ourselves for others does more harm than good for the relationship.
+Robert Frost said: “Good fences make good neighbours.”
+Sacrificing ourselves for others does more harm than good to the relationship.

-We risk burnout.
-Poor boundaries either at work or personal relationships can lead to burnout.
+- We risk burnout.
+Poor boundaries either at work or in personal relationships can lead to burnout.

 How can you become better at setting boundaries

-Prepare your way out.
+- Prepare your way out.
 If you are tempted to give in to a request you do not want, feel free to allow yourself some time before you respond.
 Say no. Mention that it is not personal.
-You can explain as it is usually appreciated.
-But, do not feel the need to overexplain.
+You can explain so it can go down better.
+But do not feel the need to overexplain.
 Everyone has the right to determine what they do and do not want to do.
 Here are some other ideas about how to say no politely.

 Call to action